yazz/VisualJS/README.md

 ### What is VisiFile's killer feature?

-VisisFile's killer feature is being able to see a list of all your document changes in time order
+VisisFile's killer feature is being able to see a many different data sources in one place